90% of contortion and flexibility instructors or more have 0 training. Yes thats right. 0 qualifications and 0 education on body mechanics.

 Expertise comes from studding and formal qualifications such as health science degrees, certificates and diplomas.

 A good instructor will also refer you to other coaches and instructors if they feel that they are not the best fit for you.
-I never want to hold anyone back from their progress and if I think I am not the best fit for you I will recommend you to someone I trust and I do believe is a good fit for you.

 Ok.
 So the world of advertising has made this one a little harder to spot.
 I remember over 10 years ago when I was completing my marketing degree I would always wonder how these amazing designers or hairdressers achieved these amazing write ups in leading magazines such as Cosmopolitan, Harpers and Vogue.